 As a BNI Director and Member I have collected cards from all over the world over the last 25 years.
 I have seen more kinds of business cards than you can imagine.
-From thin paper cards, cards pressed into wood, round ones, to multi color and black and white ones.
+From thin paper cards, cards pressed into wood, round ones, to multi color and black and white business cards.

 Business cards are an important reflection of your brand.
 It is often the very first thing others may see from your business.
 You hand them out daily to people who ask for them and those who don’t.
 Business cards are important, even if you are not working; it is a valuable tool to have with you.
 Every business card should have all of your contact information on it so that others can follow up with you.

-I had the opportunity to sit down with a gentleman who was between jobs; he was seeking some feedback from me and wanted to make contacts that might lead him to a new position.
+I had the opportunity to sit down with a gentleman who was between jobs; he was seeking some feedback from me and wanted to make contacts that might lead him to a new job position.
 We had a great conversation and I was very interested in being able to help him.
-At the end of our conversation, when it was time to part, I asked for his card so I could follow up and connect him should I meet anyone who needed his expertise.
+At the end of our conversation, when it was time to part, I asked for his card so I could follow up and connect him should I meet anyone who needed his business expertise.
 He did not have one.
 I had no way to follow up with him or to connect others to him.
 My recommendation, get a card made.
 Even if you are unemployed, your business card is important.

 As I have spent years networking and looking at cards, I can tell you there are good ones and there are bad ones.
-I have seen some beautiful cards that are 4 colors and stunning, but are completely unreadable.
+I have seen some beautiful exquisite cards that are 4 colors and stunning, but are completely unreadable.
 While others have been two-color with a sharp logo and beautiful type that makes it easy to read.

 When designing or redesigning your cards consider these 7 tips: